 Slow Cooker Pork Verde

 • Shred pork right in the slow cooker.
 If using a leaner cut of pork like I did, save yourself the time and dishes and shred the meat right in the pot with the sauce.
 If you're concerned about any bits of fat, or if you're using a pork shoulder (which has bigger sections of fat) transfer the meat to a plate to separate the meat from the fat.

-How to serve Slow Cooker Pork Verde:
+How to serve Slow Cooker Pork Verde

 As I mentioned above, this Pork Verde makes the best enchiladas and tacos.
 You could also make nachos, burritos, burrito bowls, serve over Mexican rice or mashed potatoes.
-This Slow Cooker Pork Verde would also make a great base for a simple soup.
-Add some beans and chicken stock, and top with shredded cheese, crispy tortilla chips, and sour cream.
-I love that one dish can transfer into so many other recipes.
+This pork would also make a great base for a simple soup---add some beans and chicken stock, then top with shredded cheese, crispy tortilla chips, and sour cream.

-Other Recipes You Might Enjoy:
+Other Recipes You Might Enjoy

+Slow Cooker Pork Verde